Kurtz's Mill Covered Bridge

 Location.
 40° 0.92′ N, 76° 16.936′ W. Marker is in West Lampeter Township, Pennsylvania, in Lancaster County.
 Marker is on

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Rock Ford (approx. 0.6 miles away); At Rockford near here lived & died General Edward Hand, M.D. (approx. 0.6 miles away); Conestoga Navigation Company (approx. 1.2 miles away); World War I Memorial (approx. 1.3 miles away); Frederick Augustus Muhlenberg (approx. 1.3 miles away); Gotthilf Heinrich Ernst Muhlenberg, S.T.B. (approx. 1.3 miles away); Birthplace of the Pennsylvania Rifle (approx. 1˝ miles away); James Buchanan (approx. 1˝ miles away).
+Rock Ford (approx. 0.6 miles away); At Rockford near here lived & died General Edward Hand, M.D. (approx. 0.6 miles away); Stevens Greenland Cemetery (approx. 0.8 miles away); Conestoga Navigation Company (approx. 1.2 miles away); World War I Memorial (approx. 1.3 miles away); Frederick Augustus Muhlenberg (approx. 1.3 miles away); Gotthilf Heinrich Ernst Muhlenberg, S.T.B. (approx. 1.3 miles away); Birthplace of the Pennsylvania Rifle (approx. 1˝ miles away).

 More about this marker.
 The top left of the marker contains a map with the caption: "1875 Bridge Proposal"